What we hold

 The Archive of the Diocese of Canterbury

-Important, please note: The archive collection of the Diocese of Canterbury is no longer available at Canterbury Cathedral Archives as it is in the process of a move to the Kent History and Library Centre in Maidstone, where it will be available in early June.
+Important, please note: The archive collection of the Diocese of Canterbury is no longer available at Canterbury Cathedral Archives as it is in the process of a move to the Kent History and Library Centre in Maidstone, where it will be available in late June.
 This collection consists of items with the DCb prefix in the reference, and includes tithe records, church court records, visitation records.
 Existing microfilm copies of this material remain at the Cathedral Archives.
 The records of East Kent Parishes (including registers of baptisms, marriages and burials) remain at the Cathedral Archives.
 Please contact us with any queries.

 Parish Council records

 The Archives holds the records of the following parish councils: Blean, Chartham, Fordwich, Hackington, Harbledown, Littlebourne and Kingston.